prwilliams5/docs/trap_setup.md

 # SNMP Trap Set Up

-How to set up SNMP traps, it will walk through the process of setting up Zabbix for receiving traps.
-This assumes Zabbix is already installed on a Debian box and you have SSH access with root priveleges.
+How to set up SNMP traps, it will walk through the process of setting up Zabbix the Zabbix back-end for receiving traps.
+The front end will need further configuration on hosts you wish to obtain traps from.
+It is assumed Zabbix is already installed on a Debian box and you have SSH access with root priveleges.

 ## Edit zabbix-server.conf